four88/react_styledComponent_practice_website/README.md

-# react_styledComponent_practice_website
+# react website with style components

-## This website made by react using style-components for learing propose
+## This website made by react using style-components for self-learning propose
 ### technology using
 - react hooks (using useStatem and useEffect)
 - axios (for connect api)